karthigaiselvan10/okta.github.io/_source/_docs/how-to/creating-token-with-groups-claim.md

 ### Before You Start

-* Create an OpenID Connect client with the [Apps API](/docs/api/resources/apps.html#request-example-8).
+* Create an OpenID Connect or Oauth 2.0 client with the [Apps API](/docs/api/resources/apps.html#request-example-8).
 In the instruction examples, the client ID is `0oaaggpxeqxTDuP780h7`.
 * Create the groups that you wish to configure in the groups claim.
 In the instruction examples, we're configuring the `WestCoastDivision` group, and its group ID is `00gbhqhpycZwp0c2A0h7`.

 ### Create a Token with a Groups Claim